ched-dev/obs-tasks-overlay/README.md

-# OBS Tasks
+# OBS Tasks Overlay

-> An application to show Tasks in an OBS Browser Source, controlled via Twitch chat commands (`!task add A New Task`)
+> An browser application to show Tasks in an OBS Browser Source, controlled via Twitch chat commands (`!task add A New Task`)

 ## To Do